 - 1 large bay leaf

-- 1 large sprig rosemary or ½ tsp dried
+- 1 large sprig rosemary or ½ teaspoon dried

-- 1 tsp fresh oregano or ½ tsp dried
+- 1 teaspoon fresh oregano or ½ teaspoon dried

 - 1 large Romano or sweet red pepper de-seeded and sliced into bite-sized pieces